Paul Downton – Architect

 Director, Ecopolis Architects Pty Ltd

-Paul Downton is one of “101 Leaders in Sustainable City Making and Theory” (Prof Steffen Lehmann) and “one of the icons of sustainable development in Australia” (Prof Janis Birkeland) but he’s also a prize-winning architect and his bread and butter is designing healthy, energy-efficient, affordable houses for discerning clients.
+Dr Paul Downton is one of “101 Leaders in Sustainable City Making and Theory” (Prof Steffen Lehmann) and “one of the icons of sustainable development in Australia” (Prof Janis Birkeland).

 More information about Paul’s work, including many examples of his architecture, can be found on his practice website: